 You've made it!
 Now it's time to take care of a few things so you'll be ready for an incredible gap year.

 A Working Holiday visa has a validity of 12 months.
-However, it’s possible to apply for a second-year Work and Holiday visa if you meet certain eligibility requirements.
-One of the requirements is the completion of three months of specified work in a rural area.
+However, it’s possible to apply for a second-year Working Holiday visa or second-year Work and Holiday visa if you meet certain eligibility requirements.
+One of the requirements is the completion of three months of specified work in a rural area (see here for specified work guidelines for the Working Holiday visa and here for specified work guidelines for the Work and Holiday visa).
 If you’re considering staying a second year, or even just unsure whether you’ll take the option, doing your specified work right when you arrive is something to consider.Show more

 Find a place to stay

 Once you know where you plan to land, you can get your accommodation sorted.
 While you could secure a permanent room or flat before arriving, it’s best to give yourself a week or so to get the lay of the land.
 You may want to compare different neighbourhoods - exploring your options for public transport or local job opportunities.
 You may even prefer to find a job before deciding where you’re going to live.Show more

 Your employer won’t be able to pay you until you’ve set up a bank account.
 Thankfully, opening a bank account in Australia is easy and quick.
 Just visit a bank branch with your passport and proof of address (if you don’t have a permanent address yet, your hostel can help you with this).
 You don’t need an appointment - just visit a teller and let them know you’d like to open an account.Show more

 You do not require a Tax File Number (TFN) to work in Australia, but it is to your advantage to have one.
 If you do not, you may pay higher tax and have no entitlement to government benefits that you may otherwise be eligible for.
 Residents and temporary visitors are required to pay taxes on income earned in Australia.Show more